 Participation in an Activity or Event Waiver

-This document is often used by entertainment and event companies that compel their clients to give up any future claims against the owner or organizer for personal injuries which might occur.
+This document is often used by entertainment and event companies that compel their clients to give up any future claims against the owner or organizer for personal injuries that might occur.
 These forms are common when participating in some activities such as sports leagues, paintball, and many other athletic events.

 Release for Personal Injury